The Aims of Analysis in the Late Lacan

 Thomas Svolos, The Aims of Analysis

-You may register below for the full Zoom recording
+Register below for the full Zoom recording of this talk

 The Aims of Analysis: Miami Seminar on the Late Lacan